RULE #1 RELAX and BREATHE

 Among America's largest 10 cities, NYC has the lowest crime rate - it tops the list of the safest big cities (FBI crime stats - 2004)!
 The University provides many services to help make our neighborhood safer.
 Campus Security is located on the ground floor of Low Library.
 There are security cameras throughout campus, and security guards who routinely patrol the area.
 Columbia University also hires its own police force to patrol our neighborhood.
 Little yellow call boxes that directly dial campus security are located all over.
 There is also a security escort service provided during the night hours.
 To find out more about Columbia Security, see the relevant chapter in your copy of Facets.

 It is important to maintain good security within the department by always locking doors behind you when you leave even if it is only for a moment.
 DO NOT let unauthorized persons use the computer labs.
 DO NOT reveal the combinations to lab offices to lab non-members.

-The fitness center is open from 6:15 am to 10:00 PM weekdays during the school year.
+The fitness center is open from 6:00 a.m. to midnight weekdays during the school year.
 Summer hours are slightly more restricted.
 The center contains two gymnasiums, a pool, an indoor track, weight rooms, aerobics rooms, tennis courts, squash and handball courts, and two saunas.
 Your Columbia ID card will give you swipe access to all Dodge facilities.
 Additionally, each semester a wide range of classes are offered for a nominal fee.